patrickfuchs/buildH/docs/algorithms_Hbuilding.md

 ## Building CH3

 Building a methyl on a primary carbon (`C1`) requires two helpers: i) helper1 (`N4`) is connected to that carbon, ii) helper2 (`C5`) is connected to helper1.
-As described [here](json_format.md#ch3), helper1 has to be a heavy atom connected to the primary carbon, helper2 is 2 atoms away from the primary carbon.
+As described [here](json_format.md#ch3), helper1 has to be a heavy atom connected to the primary carbon, helper2 is a heavy atoms 2 atoms away from the primary carbon.
 In some cases, there may be multiple choices for helper2 (such as in the CH3s of choline in PC lipids).
 Any choice is fine, as long as the rule explained here is followed (helper1 connected to the carbon, helper2 is 2 atoms away).

-We start with the first hydrogen reconstructruction as explained in the figure below.
+We start with the first hydrogen reconstruction as explained in the figure below.

 ![CH3_building](img/how_CH3_building1.png)